elbecerrasoto/gym-cellular-automata/README.md

 A registered environment is inflexible as it cannot be customized.
-This is on purpose, since the _gym library_ is about benchmarking _RL algorithms_.
-A benchmark must not change if it wants to provide meaningful comparisons.
+This is on purpose, since the _gym library_ is about benchmarking _RL algorithms_—a benchmark must not change if it wants to provide meaningful comparisons.

-Even more if the benchmark is well understood, it should highlight strengths and shortcomings of the algorithms.

-However `gym.make` and `gym.envs.registration.register`
-assume that a well understood environment is available.
-They tell nothing about on how to create a new interesting one, but nothing in the world does.

-Nonetheless I believe that creating an interesting environment involves a lot of parameter tweaking.
-Thus the prototype mode is just that, it exposes the _Environment_ to configuration.

-The size of the grid serves as a _proxy_ for task difficulty, so two parameters are required on prototype mode _nrows_ and _ncols_.
+_CA Envs_ are experimental—they need to mature into worth-solving _RL tasks_.
+For this to happen fast prototyping is needed.
+This involves parameter tweaking and module combination.

+_gym-cellular-automata_ strives to be an _environment-design_ library, this is the motivation behind the _prototype mode_, which does not register the environment, but exposes it to configuration.

+Grid size (_nrows, ncols_) is one of the most changed parameters so it is required.
+Other parameters are optional and differ from class to class.
+Grid size is a _proxy_ for task difficulty, bigger grids are usually harder.

 ### Random Policy